A financial coach works with clients to help them better manage their money and to develop healthy, long-lasting, finance-related habits.

 How do I Find a Financial Coach?

-You can begin looking for financial coaches in your area through the AFCPE website.
+You can begin looking for financial coaches in your area at AFCPE.org.
 It’s also a good idea to ask for personal referrals from friends and family, as well as other financial professionals you know or work with (such as an accountant or financial advisor).

 Some questions to consider asking: